-Starting in the English Border town of Berwick-Upon-Tweed (accessible by Train or an easy drive from Edinburgh or Newcastle Airports), this route meanders through the open wilderness of Southern Scotland to the Northern outskirts of the Capital City, Edinburgh.
-From there it traverses the country via Stirling to the extraordinary Loch Lomond & Trossachs National Park, and on to the breathtaking West Coast.
-Follow the rugged coastline north to the Gateway of the Highlands, Fort William, to end your journey at the foot of Ben Nevis, Britain’s highest mountain.
+Begin in the Borders town of Berwick-Upon-Tweed, just inside the North East of England, and wind your way through the vast open wilderness of Southern Scotland to the outskirts of the Capital City, Edinburgh.
+From there, cross the country, via Stirling Castle, to the extraordinary Loch Lomond & Trossachs National Park, and on to the breathtaking West Coast.
+Follow the rugged coastline north to Fort William, gateway to the Highlands, to end your journey at the foot of Ben Nevis, Britain’s highest mountain.

-Whether you choose to continue your adventure, beyond Ft William, or return to Glasgow or Edinburgh to depart, you’ll be in for a bonus surprise as almost any route you take to get home will be equally breathtaking.
+Whether you choose to continue your adventure into the Highlands beyond Ft William, or return to Glasgow or Edinburgh for a departure flight, you’ll be in for a bonus surprise as almost any route you take to get home will be equally breathtaking.